imnishant/Patrons-Pool-Portal/README.md

 ## Development
 Want to contribute?
 Great!

-Follow the below instructions to setup the project for development on your machine Step 1: Run these below commands in the terminal to download all the dependencies for the project
+Follow the below instructions to setup the project for development on your machine.

+Step 1: Run these below commands in the terminal to download all the dependencies for the project
 ```
 python3 -m venv venv